osome-iu/simsom_removal/README.md

     - activate virtualenv: `conda activate simsom`
     - run `pip install -e ./libs/`

+## 2. Plot results
+Run the notebooks in `experiments/figures` to visualize the experiment results in the paper

-## 2. Reproduce results from the paper
+## 3. Reproduce results from the paper

 All scripts are run from the project root directory, `simsom_removal`